SLMillar/hobby-selector/en/step_1.md

 --- collapse ---

 ---
-title: V1 microbit users
+title: V1 micro:bit users
 ---

 The logo button is only available on the V2 of the micro:bit.
-Instead, use the `on button A pressed` block from the `input` menu.
+Instead, use the `on button A pressed` block from the `Input` menu.

 ![TODO - replace with embedded blocks](images/button-a.png)